bios62/notechws/labs/lab3.md

 ## Instructions

-The lab consist of two elements:
+The lab consists of two elements:
-- load the training data
+- Load the training data
-- build the ORDS environment
+- Build the ORDS environment

 ## Upload training data for machinelearning